 - Identification of the person(s) or organization(s) submitting the complaint (this information will be kept confidential); The identity of the source of information on the alleged violation is always kept confidential.

 - Date, place and detailed description of the circumstances of the incident(s) or the violation; Please set out the facts clearly and concisely and describe violations that have already occurred, that are ongoing or about to occur.
 The information should also indicate any actions taken at the national or regional level to seek remedies and any other relevant information.
 Please also indicate whether any part of the submitted information should remain confidential and not be published in the joint Communications Report of Special Procedures.

-A complaint may be sent to the Special Rapporteur by:
+A complaint may be sent to the Special Rapporteur online or by

 Fax: +41 22 917 90 06; or

 Communications of the Special Rapporteur are confidential until they are published in the joint Communications Report of Special Procedures, submitted periodically to the Human Rights Council.
 The joint Communications Report also contains responses of the concerned Governments and other actors to the communications.
 It is important for the Special Rapporteur to receive updated and relevant information on the situations referred to in the complaints, so that he may continue following up on the issue through his dialogue with the concerned parties.
 Person(s) or organization(s) that have submitted information and complaints are urged to consider the responses of the concerned Governments and other actors and to submit their comments, if necessary, to the Special Rapporteur.